 LMS reporting features help learning teams make informed decisions without any assumptions.
-Instead of relying on assumptions, teams can use LMS reports to track participation, identify underperforming courses, and adjust content based on real learner behaviour.
+Instead of relying on assumptions, teams can use LMS reports to track participation, identify underperforming courses, and adjust content based on real learner behavior.

 For education and membership teams, good LMS reporting supports: